Living rivers, dying rivers: Rivers in North-East India Lecture at IIC, New Delhi by Dr Chandan Mahanta, IIT Guwahati

 Spurt in hydel power development in the North East

-Brahmaputra basin in India is shared by Arunachal Pradesh (42 per cent), Assam (36 per cent), Nagaland (6 per cent), Meghalaya (6 per cent), Sikkim (4 per cent), and West Bengal (6 per cent).
-Water conflicts have surfaced in this ecologically and seismologically sensitive region and it has witnessed several anti-dam movements in the recent past.
+The Brahmaputra basin in India is shared by Arunachal Pradesh (42 percent), Assam (36 percent), Nagaland (6 percent), Meghalaya (6 percent), Sikkim (4 percent), and West Bengal (6 percent).
+Water conflicts have surfaced in this ecologically and seismologically sensitive region, which have witnessed several anti-dam movements in the recent past.
 There is a lot of resentment about the sudden burst of hydro-power prospecting and the numerous MoUs that are being signed in the region.
-The region possesses forty-four per cent of the country’s hydropower potential and it is widely felt that like tea and oil, energy too will be extracted from this hydel powerhouse by mainland India for 'national' growth.
+The region possesses fortyfour percent of the country’s hydropower potential and it is widely felt that like tea and oil, energy too will be extracted from this hydel powerhouse by mainland India for 'national' growth.

-The projects proposed in the Upper Brahmaputra, in particular in Arunachal Pradesh, which has a hydel power potential of 60,000 MW, have led to discontent both from the local community which faces displacement as well as downstream areas in Assam which will get reduced inflows.
-Damming of Subansiri is expected to reduce the inflows in Brahmaputra at Guwahati by ten per cent.
+The projects proposed in the Upper Brahmaputra--Arunachal Pradesh in particular--which has a hydel power potential of 60,000 MW, have led to discontent both from the local community which faces displacement, as well as downstream areas in Assam which will get reduced inflows.
+Damming of the Subansiri is expected to reduce the inflows in the Brahmaputra at Guwahati by ten percent.

-Attempts by the other North Eastern States to bring Arunachal Pradesh to the table for creation of a North East Water Resource Authority have failed.
+Attempts by the other North Eastern States to bring Arunachal Pradesh to the table to create a North East Water Resource Authority have failed.
 Arunachal Pradesh has chosen a different trajectory in a bid to earn royalties from its vast hydropower potential and has instead created an Arunachal Pradesh Water Resource Authority.

 Dr. Mahanta steered clear of taking a dichotomous stance on the issue of big versus small dams.
-He highlighted the ecological consequences of these projects, as also the futility of damming the fast flowing rivers of the region that carry colossal volume of water.
-The complex outcomes of displacement on the local communities, particularly on the several tribes whose numbers have depleted to a few hundred was highlighted in the lecture.
-The enormous loss that wiping of a tribe has on the cultural diversity of the region was also discussed.
+He highlighted the ecological consequences of these projects, as also the futility of damming the fast flowing rivers of the region that carry colossal volumes of water.
+The complex outcomes of displacement on the local communities, particularly on the several tribes whose numbers have depleted to a few hundred, was highlighted in the lecture.
+The enormous loss that wiping off a tribe has on the cultural diversity of the region was also discussed.

 The Brahmaputra faces the world’s highest loss of channel gradient just before entering India (2500 m over a distance of only 200 kms).
 This is in the fragile young Himalayas comprised of unconsolidated sedimentary rocks marked by heavy erosion.
 As a result, this is the highest sediment load carrying river in the world.
 Lot of soft rocks and debris are carried by the fast flowing river which gets deposited on the way before reaching Bangladesh where it attains a sluggish pace.

-The region is especially vulnerable to earthquakes, major landslides & floods and unfettered dam development may have disastrous consequences.
-Wide-ranging deforestation and mining in the catchment too has added to the sedimentation problem.
-The sediment deposition in the downstream areas has led to reduction of channel capacity resulting in catastrophic flooding.
+The region is especially vulnerable to earthquakes, major landslides and floods, and unfettered dam development may have disastrous consequences.
+Wide-ranging deforestation and mining in the catchment has also added to the sedimentation problems.
+The sediment deposition in the downstream areas has led to a reduction of channel capacity resulting in catastrophic flooding.

-A rivers ecological health and viability is its natural flow-regime.
+A river's ecological health and viability is its natural flow-regime.
 Natural variable flows create and maintain dynamics between the channel, floodplain, wetland and estuary.
 Variability is critical to ecosystem functioning and native biodiversity.
 Rivers with highly altered and regulated flows lose their ability to support natural processes.
-Dammed rivers are in fact described by many as “dead rivers”.
+Dammed rivers are described by many as 'dead rivers'.

-Water quality issues deserve particular attention because arsenic contamination of groundwater has been identified in the paleochannels of Brahmaputra up till the foothills of Himalayas posing serious health threats.
+Water quality issues deserve particular attention because arsenic contamination of groundwater has been identified in the paleochannels of the Brahmaputra up till the foothills of the Himalayas posing serious health threats.

 The impact of global climate change would appear earlier in this geo-environmentally vulnerable region with massive water and sediment load.
 Studies indicate that a rise in surface temperatures in the high Himalayas will lead to increased snow melt, resulting in greater incidence of flooding in rivers flowing from the Himalayan catchments.